Consumer privacy: Legislation

 Consumer privacy concerns date back to the first commercial couriers and bankers who enforced strong measures to protect customer privacy.
 Harsh punitive measures were passed as the result of failing to keep a customer's information private.
 In modern times, the ethical codes of most professions specify privacy measures for the consumer of any service, including medical privacy, client confidentiality, and national security.
 These codes are particularly important in a carceral state, where no privacy in any form nor limits on state oversight or data use exists.
 Corporate customer privacy practices are approaches taken by commercial organizations to ensure that confidential customer data is not stolen or abused.
 Since most organizations have strong competitive incentives to retain exclusive access to customer data, and since customer trust is usually a high priority, most companies take some security engineering measures to protect customer privacy.
 There is also a concern that companies may sell consumer data if they have to declare bankruptcy, although it often violates their own privacy policies.

+The measures companies take to protect consumer privacy vary in effectiveness, and would not typically meet the much higher standards of client confidentiality applied by ethical codes or legal codes in banking or law, nor patient privacy measures in medicine, nor rigorous national security measures in military and intelligence organizations.
+The California Consumer Privacy Act, for example, protects the use of consumer privacy data by firms and governments.
+This act makes it harder for firms to extract personal information from consumers and use it for commercial purposes.
+Some of the rights included in this act include:Penalties for non-compliance with CCPA can include fines ranging from $2,500 to $7,500 per violation, depending on the severity.